This post is also available in: PortuguĂŞs

 Nevertheless, it’s worth visiting its historical city centre and one of the best Puglia beaches.
 Moreover, you cannot miss the Frantoio Ipogeo and its history.
 It was down in these cellars that local workers lived in sub-human conditions, pressing olives to produce oil that would keep the lights of most European capitals on over the XV to XIX centuries.
 The oil of Gallipoli was exported all over Europe and that gave them international recognition and wealth.

-TIP of accommodation: Just 7km away you will find the Tenuta La Baronessa, a very traditional masseria which can serve as a base for you to explore the region of Salento.
+TIP of accommodation: Just 7km away you will find the Tenuta La Baronessa, a very traditional Masseria which can serve as a base for you to explore the region of Salento.
 It is one of the best places to stay in Puglia.
-You can read more about this masseria over here.
+You can read more about this Masseria over here.

-Otherwise, find more accomodation in Gallipoli here.
+Otherwise, find more accommodations in Gallipoli here.

-Salento – the west coast
+Salento – the West coast of Puglia

 Time in Salento: A day trip to four days